The Khan Dynasty

 1. Unmesh Khan – The First Monarch

 The Conqueror of Limmea.
 Bane of the Oligarchs.
 Lover of the Ocean.
-Unmesh Khan rose to become the first planetary ruler solely by his wit, merit, and willpower.
-The price for it was the love of his friend and lover, Alexander Denj.
-Allegedly Unmesh Khan died after being poisoned by his power-hungry wife, Anissa on the fourteenth year of his rule.
+Unmesh Khan became the first planetary ruler solely by his wit, merit, and willpower.
+The price for it was the life of his friend and lover, Alexander Denj.
+Unmesh Khan died only 14 ISC after his coronation.
+Allegedly The First Monarch was poisoned by his power-hungry wife, Anissa, who later became the Queen Regent of Limmea.

 2. Surendra Khan I – The Eternal Son